ishanbhavsar3/ishanbhavsar3/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on Java based Billing and entertainment systems using BlueJ IDE.
+- 🔭 I’m currently working on Java based Billing and entertainment systems using IntelliJ IDE.
 - 🌱 I’m currently learning Java and a bit of Python and JavaScript!
 - 👯 I’m looking to collaborate on basic beginner Java and HTML Projects.
 - 💬 Ask me about latest technologies like AI and other hardware & software.